 - Version 1—for customers who have configured their own S3 bucket before November 2017.
 This version has a single sub-folder in the bucket and contains only DNS traffic logs.

-- Version 2—for customers who have configured their own S3 bucket after November 2017, are using a Cisco-managed bucket, or are using Centralized Log Management for MSP/MSSP/Multi-org consoles.
+- Version 2—for customers who have configured their own S3 bucket after November 2017, or are using a Cisco-managed bucket.
 This version is inclusive of everything in version 1, and adds two new log types: Proxy traffic logs and IP traffic logs.
 Each log type has its own sub-folder.